Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Faeria sits between a CCG and a board game.
 The play area is an eight-by-ten hex grid, and you build land tiles each turn to summon creatures.
 According to Wikipedia’s Faeria page, Abrakam Entertainment moved the title to a one-time purchase model in 2020, which means no microtransactions and no card-shop grind.

 Every card in the game unlocks at a fixed gold cost, which makes it one of the few card games with a real finish line.
-When we tested Faeria, we had the full base set in 11 days of daily play.
+Daily play can clear the full base set in under two weeks, with no random packs standing in the way.

 #10.
 Pokemon TCG Live